The Site Setup interface enables Site and Super Admins to manage a number of important site settings, including:

 Method 1 - Select a Theme

-Using this method, you can apply any of the Themes created on the Site Admin > Theme Editor page to a site (see Create & Edit Themes).
+Use this method to apply any of the Themes created on the Site Admin > Theme Editor page to a site (see Create & Edit Themes).

 NOTE: Each site using a Theme is listed in the Sites Using This Theme menu, and you can see what it looks like by selecting one and clicking Go.

-In addition, three prefabricated, professional Themes are available for all clients: Affiliate, Network, and Experience.
+In addition, three prefabricated, professional Themes are available for all customers: Affiliate, Network, and Experience.

-1. Click here to view a site using the Affiliate Theme.
+1. Click to view a site using the Affiliate Theme.

-2. Click here to view a site using the Network Theme.
+2. Click to view a site using the Network Theme.

-3. Click here to view a site using the Experience Theme.
+3. Click to view a site using the Experience Theme.

 Method 2 - Create a site-specific Theme